nevsnode/gordon/README.md

 `Tasks`|string|An array of task objects _(see below)_
 `ErrorCmd`|string|A command which is executed when a task failed _(see below)_

-*ErrorCmd* is a command that will be executed, when a task returned an exist status other than 0, or created output.
-It will then execute the command and uses `Sprintf` to replace `%s` with the error/output.
-The error-content will be escaped and quoted before, so there's no need to wrap `%s` in quotes.

 ##### Task Objects

 Field|Type|Description